stijn-arends/nitrogen_dioxide_emission/README.md

 ### Configuration file

 A configuration file, called [config.yaml](config.yaml), is used for this project to download the data and to analyze the data.
-It stores information about were the data is stored, and from which URL the data needs to downloaded from.
+It stores information about where the data is stored, and from which URL the data needs to be downloaded from.

 Example:
 ```YAML